-In Year 11, our students study The Strange Case of Dr Jekyll and Mr Hyde by Robert Louis Stevenson and a selection of poems from the Power and Conflict Anthology.
+In Year 10, our students study An Inspector Calls by J.B.
+Priestley, Macbeth by William Shakespeare, and a selection of poems from the Power and Conflict Anthology.

 In addition, to prepare them for their language exam, they complete modules based on 'Explorations in Creative Reading and Writing' and 'Writers' Viewpoints and Perspectives'.
-They will be finished studying new material for their literature exam by the end of January.
-This allows us to focus on revision and ensure they are best prepared to reach their potential in their summer exams.

-English Language
+Year 10 Curriculum Guide 2025-2026 English Language

-Paper 1: Explorations in Creative Reading and
+Paper 1: Explorations in Creative Reading and Writing 50%

-Writing 50%

-Paper 2: Writers' Viewpoints and Perspectives
+Paper 2: Writers' Viewpoints and Perspectives 50%

-Non-examination Assessment: Spoken Language

-0% (Internally assessed)
+Non-examination Assessment: Spoken Language 0% (Internally assessed)